kwestin/dac-purple-teaming-workshop/README.md

-## Lab 3: Exercise 2 - Apply an out-of-the-box detection and modify it for your environment
+## Lab 3: Exercise 2 - Modifying Existing Detections
 By utilzing a pre-packaged detection, we can easily modify an existing detection to tune to our environment.
 By using the python functions that Panther provides, code templates are easily available.

 **Terms we'll reference**